vlitejs/vlite/README.md

 | `getInstance()`       |     -      |     -     | Get the player instance           |
 | `destroy()`           |     -      |     -     | Destroy the player                |

-Example of the media `duration` recovered when the player is ready.
+Example of media `duration` recovery.

 ```javascript
 new Vlitejs('#player', {